medialab/artoo/scrape.md

   * **done**    *?function* : a function taking as only argument the scraped items and to be triggered when the scraping is done.
 * **callback**  *?function* : same as `params.done`.

+Alternatively, you can pass a single object as argument to the `scrape` method and taking as properties `iterator` and `data`.

 ---